ronenzaslaver/bbtest/installations/README.md

 # How to turn bare Ubuntu machine into bbtest host

-Prerequisite:
+## Prerequisite:
-1. Firewall ports are allowed: 21 for FTP, 18812 for rpyc
+- Firewall ports are allowed: 21 for FTP, 18812 for rpyc

+## Install FTP
 Install vsftpd:
 ```bash
 apt install vsftpd